-People who enjoy life maintain better physical function as they ageJanuary 20th, 2014 in Health /
+People who enjoy life maintain better physical function as they ageJanuary 20, 2014 in Medicine & Health / Health

 People who enjoy life maintain better physical function in daily activities and keep up faster walking speeds as they age, compared with people who enjoy life less, according to a new study in CMAJ (Canadian Medical Association Journal).